libgit2/git2go/README.md

 Running the tests
 -----------------

 For the stable version, `go test` will work as usual.
-For the `next` branch, similarly to installing, running the tests requires building a local libgit2 library, so the Makefile provides a wrapper that makes sure it's built
+For the `master` branch, similarly to installing, running the tests requires building a local libgit2 library, so the Makefile provides a wrapper that makes sure it's built

-    make test
+    make test-static

 Alternatively, you can build the library manually first and then run the tests

     ./script/build-libgit2-static.sh
-    go test -v
+    go test -v --tags "static" ./...

 License
 -------